xpring-eng/Xpring-JS/README.md

 ```

 ## Development
-To get set up for development on XRP-JS, use the following steps:
+To get set up for development on Xpring-JS, use the following steps:

 ```shell
 # Clone repository